 When you live in Australia and speak about New Caledonia, cruising quickly hits your mind.
 That’s how almost all Australians visit New Caledonia’s collection of islands.
-It represents two-third of the tourists visiting the archipelago (source).
+It represents two-thirds of the tourists visiting the archipelago (source).
 I think going on a cruise to New Caledonia is not the best experience you can have in these lovely South Pacific Islands.
 If you’re thinking about booking a cruise, please read and you may want to reconsider your choice.

 Why do I believe you shouldn’t pick a big cruise to visit New Caledonia?
 Because you won’t really experience New Caledonia.